 When it comes time to paint the shed, ditch the paint roller for a spray gun powered by your air compressor.
 A good spray paint gun provides an even flow of paint, and is faster and more efficient than a roller or paintbrush, not to mention easier on the arms.
 Consider the time it takes to paint a few hundred meters of fence posts, and it’s easy to see how an air compressor with a paint gun endpoint can make your life easier.

-Mount an air compressor to the back of a ute, and with the right attachments you now have a profession spraying device to reaching even the highest of apple trees.
+Mount an air compressor to the back of a pick-up truck, and with the right attachments you now have a profession spraying device to reaching even the highest of apple trees.
 When it’s time to spray your orchard, an air compressor is a handy solution to keep your fruit trees pest and bug free.

 Compressed air powers pneumatic conveying systems used to transport grains, powders and granules to silos for storage.
 The use of a pressure vacuum in an enclosed pipeline is a safe way to move dry goods without risk of contamination or damage.